So, you’re worried about those bald spots, hair loss, and the beautiful fur slipping off your chinchilla?

-A regular dust bath can do much more than give your chinchilla 10 minutes or rolling and wild time.
+A regular dust bath can do much more than give your chinchilla 10 minutes of rolling around and wild time.

 The dust bath can also help your chinchilla remain fungus free, infection free and it allows moisture to regularly get back into the chinchilla’s fur and skin.

-In addition, regular dust baths can help your chinchilla from developing other bacterial infections or other health consequences.
+In addition, regular dust baths can help your chinchilla from developing other bacterial infections or other health consequences (more on this shortly)